WapourVave/BetterDiscordClientMods/DiscordDarkThemeEnhancer/README.md

 #
 **Oh, and I added this**

 The thing in the gif I mean, I added it...
 No, I won't remove it...
+(Also I swear to God this is faster in the client)
 ![Yes I did indeed add this friend!](https://github.com/WapourVave/BetterDiscordClientMods/blob/gh-pages/ImageShowcases/DiscordDarkThemeEnhancerShowcase/8xDekpg%5B1%5D.gif)
 # That's it, you can stop l👀king at these now!